Haiti's prime minister resigns after four months

 Fernandez issued a statement expressing concern that “the political deadlock and institutional paralysis between the government, parliament and the president ... are not likely to create the necessary conditions for recovery of the economy and the consolidation of democracy.”

-Additional reporting by David Adams in Miami; Writing by Kevin Gray; Editing by Todd Eastham and Stacey Joyce
+Additional reporting by David Adams in Miami; Writing by Kevin Gray; Editing by Peter Cooney